Geometric vertex decomposition and liaison for toric ideals of graphs: Toric ideals of bipartite graphs

 \subsection{Alternate proofs in special cases}

 In this section, we apply results from the literature to give alternate proofs of geometric vertex decomposability for some well-studied families of bipartite graphs.
 These proofs illustrate that in some cases, we can prove that a family of ideals is geometrically vertex decomposable directly from the definition.
+Moreover, these examples do not require the full strength of the machinery of Section 5.1; in particular, these families of examples have the property that the ideals $C_{y,I}$ and $N_{y,I}$ usually do not leave the family of ideals we are considering, thus giving us nice inductive proofs.

 We define the relevant families of graphs.
 A {\it Ferrers graph} is a bipartite graph on the vertex set $X = \{x_1,\ldots,x_n\}$ and $Y= \{y_1,\ldots,y_m\}$ such that $\{x_n,y_1\}$ and $\{x_1,y_m\}$ are edges, and if $\{x_i,y_j\}$ is an edge, then so are all the edges $\{x_k,y_l\}$ with $1 \leq k \leq i$ and $1 \leq l \leq j$.
 We associate a partition $\lambda = (\lambda_1,\lambda_2,\ldots,\lambda_n)$ with $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n$ to a Ferrers graph where $\lambda_i = \deg x_i$.
 Some of the properties of the toric ideals of these graphs were studied by Corso and Nagel \cite{CN}.
 Following Corso and Nagel, we denote a Ferrers graph as $T_\lambda$ where $\lambda$ denotes the associated partition.